 - 2 cups Half-and-Half

 - Using a 10 inch spring form cake pan, lightly spray the sides with cooking spray.

 - In a small bowl, combine melted butter with 3 tablespoons of sugar and graham cracker crumbs.
 Press firmly on the bottom of the pan.
 Bake in a preheated oven for 5 minutes.
 Remove.
 Set aside.

 - Meanwhile, in a large bowl, beat eggs with an electric hand mixer on high speed.

 - Beat until smooth.
-Add ½ cup sugar, flour and vanilla extract.
+Then add in ½ cup sugar, along with the flour and vanilla extract.
 Beat until the cream appears light pale yellow in color.